 Discussion: The proposed project could not result in direct impacts in population growth.
 However, the code amendment is intended to result in accommodating homeless persons within the vicinity.
 The population growth is provided for in the City's General Plan Housing Element housing needs assessment.
-Future development of housing units for homeless persons shall be in compliance with maximum growth anticipated
+Future development of housing units for homeless persons shall be in compliance with maximum growth anticipated roads or other infrastructure)?
+(Source: 1)

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact

-in the Housing Element, therefore the project v would not result = ant growth impa cts.

-b.
-Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? •

-Discussion: See XIII a. above.

-c.
-Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? •

-Discussion: See XIII a. above.

-fac ser ovision of new or physically altered governmenta ilities, the construction of which could cause sig vice ratios, response times or other performance nificant enviror nmental impacts, in order to maintai

-ser a. vice ratios, response times or other performance Fire protection?
-(Sources: 1,10) Discussion: The proposed project would not re future development that may result from the co compliance with public service and facility cap development would result in the need for new esult in direct in ode amendment pacities and lim mpacts to public ser would need to be e itations.
-It is not an vices, however, valuated to be for ticipated that fu ound in ture

-would be required to offset service and facility

-b.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact in the Housing Element, therefore the project w would not result t in indirect signific ant growth impac ets. b.
+Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? • Discussion: See XIII a. above. c.
+Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? • Discussion: See XIII a. above. fac vision of new or physically altered governmenta vilities, the construction of which could cause sig vice ratios, response times or other performance Fire protection?
+(Sources: 1,10) nificant environ objectives for nmental impacts, in any of the public se order to maintai rvices: n acceptable · · esult in direct in npacts to public ser would need to be e vices, however, j valuated to be fo und in development would result in the need for new would be required to offset service and facility or altered publi c services or faciliti es, and new deve b.
 Police protection?
-(Sources: 1,10)

-Discussion: See XIV a. above.

-c.
-Schools?

-Discussion See XIV a. above.

-d.
-Parks?

-Discussion: See XIV a. above.
+(Sources: 1,10) Discussion: See XIV a. above. c.
+Schools? • Discussion See XIV a. above. d.
+Parks? • e.

-e.
 Other public facilities?
 (Sources: 1,10)

 Discussion: See XIV a. above.